Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 # Configuration option for the store protocol
 connector.az.storeProtocol=azb

-# A number of retries in case of if error occurs
+# A number of retries in case an error occurs
 connector.az.maxErrorRetries=3

 # Indicates the maximum time (in seconds) allowed for any single try of an HTTP request.